Terms & Conditions

 27. No food or drink is permitted in the seating areas of the buses.
 Any alcohol located in the seating areas of the coaches will be confiscated by EY and will not be returned to the patron.

 28. Each patron authorizes EY to obtain medical attention of any type for the patron at his or her cost if an incident occurs and the patron is unwilling or unable to procure treatment.

 29. EY reserves the right to abandon, cancel or reschedule the Festival.
 If the Festival is cancelled, rescheduled or significantly relocated (and you cannot or do not wish to attend the rescheduled or relocated Festival), EY will retain $49 of the Festival ticket price as an Administration fee or to the extent otherwise required by law (including the Australian Consumer Law).
-Patrons must apply for a refund within 30 days.
+Patrons must apply for a refund within 30-days of the Festival cancellation, reschedule or abandonment announcement.
+If patrons make contact within the 30-day period, but do not take reasonable action to receive their refund in the following 30-day period, they will forfeit their right to receive a refund.
 EY does not offer refunds as a result of a change in a patron’s personal circumstances.

 30. To the extent permitted by law, Festival tickets are not refundable.
 Under these terms and conditions, EY is not required to provide a refund or remedy if: